-(59) a Bill sliced the bread while he was singing (=Circumstance) b Bill sliced the bread so that we could make sandwiches (=Result) c Bill sliced the bread in order to make breakfast (=Purpose) d Bill sliced the bread because his wife was ill (=Cause)
+(59) a.
+Bill sliced the bread while he was singing. (= Circumstance) b.
+Bill sliced the bread so that we could make sandwiches. c.
+Bill sliced the bread in order to make breakfast. (= Purpose) d.
+Bill sliced the bread because his wife was ill. (= Cause)

 In any of these cases it is asserted that the main predication obtains in relation to the cognitive dimension (spatial, temporal, etc.) as specified by a corresponding satellite.
-Thus, it should be taken for 'true' that 'Bill's slicing the bread' is indeed concurrent with the Circumstance 'he was singing' (59a); and that the Result hereof can adequately be defined by 'we could make sandwiches' (59b).
-Furthermore, for (59c) it should be taken for granted ('true') that 'to make sandwiches' indeed reflects the Purpose of Bill's activities, as described by the main predication; and in (59d) 'his-wife's-being-ill' is advanced as the Reason for this SoA.
+Thus, it should be taken for "true" that 'Bill's slicing the bread' is indeed concurrent with the Circumstance 'he was singing' (59a); and that the Result hereof can adequetely be defined by 'we could make sandwiches' (59b).
+Furthermore, for (59c) it should be taken for granted (true) that 'to make sandwiches' indeed reflects the Purpose of Bill's activities, as described by the main predication; and in (59d) 'hiswife's-being-ill' is advanced as the Reason for this SoA.

 Now, besides asserting that a certain SoA is related to the SoA as defined by the main predication, one has a possibility of suggesting such a relationship.
-Certain satellites can be linguistically presented in such a way that they suggest a possible (but sometimes a not probable) Circumstance or Motivation (as Reason, Purpose, and Cause can be named), rather than that such a relationship is asserted or presented as a fact.
-This can be done by 'comparing' (in the sense as used here throughout) two SoA's, one of which is a Circumstance or Motivation satellite.
+Certain satellites can be linguistically presented in such a way that they suggest a possible (but sometimes not a probable) Circumstance or Motivation (as Reason, Purpose, and Cause can be named), rather than that such a relationship is asserted or presented as a fact.
+This can be done by comparing (in the sense as used here throughout) two SoA's, one of which is a Circumstance or Motivation satellite.
 For an illustration of this mechanism compare the following sentences of Turkish:

-- (60) Konuş-mak-tan yorul-duğ-u için sus-tu speak-infin-abl get tired-prt1-p3s because be silent-pst1 'He was silent because he was tired of speaking' - (61) Konuş-mak-tan yorul-muş-Ø gibi sus-tu speak-infin-abl get tired-pst2-3s like be silent-pst1 'He was silent, as if he was tired of speaking'
+(60) Konuş-mak-tan yorul-duğ-u için sus-tu. speak-infin-abl get tired-prt1-p3s because be silent-pst1 'He was silent because he was tired of speaking.'

+(61) Konuş-mak-tan yorul-mu $\sum$ -Ø gibi sus-tu. speak-infin-abl get tired-pst2-3s like be silent-pst1 'He was silent as if he was tired of speaking.'
-Whereas the satellite of (60) provides a reason which is 'beyond doubt' for the speaker, from (61) it is clear that the speaker has a different attitude towards the propositional content of what he conveys as a (possible) reason for sustu 'he was silent'.
-This type of Subjective Modality (possibly a 'personal opinion')

-is reflected in the morpheme $-mI{s}$.
+Whereas the satellite of (60) provides a reason which is beyond doubt for the speaker, from (61) it is clear that the speaker has a different attitude towards the propositional content of what he conveys as a (possible) reason for sustu 'he was silent'.
+This type of Subjective Modality (possibly a 'personal opinion') is reflected in the morpheme $-ml_s$ .
 One direction for further analysis of (61) is to examine if a propositional operator can be assumed.
-The idea for such an assumption is based on the observation that the suffix $-mI{s}$ is also used for the expression of Evidential Modalities such as 'experiental', 'inferential' and 'quotative / reportative'.
+The idea for such an assumption is based on the observation that the suffix $-ml_s$ is also used for the expression of Evidential Modalities such as experiental, inferential and quotative / reportative.
 Consider the following interpretations of (62):

+(62) Hasan konuş-mak-tan yorul-muş.

+Hasan speak-infin-abl be tired-pst2

+'Hasan is tired of speaking (as I see)'.

+Experiental

+'Hasan is tired of speaking (as I infer)'.

+Inferential

-(62) Hasan konuş-mak-tan yorul-muş Hasan speak-infin-abl be tired-pst2 Hasan is tired of speaking (as I see) Hasan is tired of speaking (as I infer) Hasan is tired of speaking (as I was told) (=Experiental) (=Inferential) (=Quotative)
+'Hasan is tired of speaking (as I was told)'.

+Quotative

-I think an operator alone is not sufficient to account for the entire 'reason phrase' of (61), since the value 'Possible' (reflecting the Speaker's opinion) will evoke the suffix $-mI_s$ only, thereby mitigating the possible fact expressed by this phrase.
-There is more, so to speak, because the occurrence of gibi strongly suggests that such an expression is based on the comparison between an 'abstract' reason with a 'possible' reason.
+I think an operator alone is not sufficient to account for the entire "reason phrase" of (61), since the value "Possible" (reflecting the Speaker's opinion) will evoke the suffix -mlş only, thereby mitigating the possible fact expressed by this phrase.
+There is more, so to speak, because the occurrence of gibi strongly suggests that such an expression is based on the comparison between an abstract reason with a possible reason.
 Therefore we can assume a structure for the gibi-phrase proper, which is very much like those of Manner Expressions (cf. (30)-(35) in section 2).